-As in all shooting sports, shooting glasses are the equivalent and hearing protection are required.
+As in all shooting sports, shooting glasses are the equivalent, and hearing protection is required.
 Hunter Pistol Silhouette has four classes using two types of ammunition.
-Ammunition used is 22 LR, called small-bore, and pistol cartridge using most straight walled center fired pistol cartridges and some necked down center fired cartridges, like the 22 Hornet.
+Ammunition used is 22 LR, called small-bore, and pistol cartridges using most straight walled center fired pistol cartridges and some necked down center-fired cartridges, like the 22 Hornet.
 For each of these types of ammunition, there are two pistol sighting configurations, scoped (Open) and iron sights (Metallic).
-Maximum barrel length is 12″ and almost any pistol can be used.
+Maximum barrel length is 12 and almost any pistol can be used.
 Over the years, most people have migrated to using the highly accurate Thompson Center Contender pistols versus other types.
 22 LR ammo is usually a target grade and the most common pistol cartridge is a hand loaded 22 Hornet.

 A match consists of shooting all four animals in banks of 5 and a minimum of 10 each.
-Matches can be 40, 60, 80 or 120 total animals with an equal number of each.
+Matches can be 40, 60, 80, or 120 total animals with an equal number of each.
 Most matches are 40 or 60 animals.
-When shooting a bank the relay will have a 30 second ready and two minutes to shoot a bank of 5 animals.
+When shooting a bank the relay will have a 30-second ready and two minutes to shoot a bank of 5 animals.
 Which is usually more than enough time.
-Larger matches will often shoot in relays and those not shooting spot for those shooting, which helps improve longer term results.
+Larger matches will often shoot in relays and those not shooting spot for those shooting, which helps improve longer-term results.
 Beyond the pistol and ammo, a shooter generally needs something to safely carry the pistol around the shooting line and a spotting scope or binoculars.
-It is generally, good to have sighted your pistol in at 40, 50, 75 and 100 meters before the match, but most matches have practice before the match starts so some sighting can take place at that time.
+It is generally, good to have sighted your pistol in at 40, 50, 75, and 100 meters before the match, but most matches have practiced before the match starts so some sighting can take place at that time.

 Shooting position is an unsupported standing position using two hands.
-Currently most pistol silhouette shooters use what is called a “taco hold” where one hand supports the pistol grip and the other is holding the scope or over a hooded front metallic sight.
-This may seem strange to people at first, but once a shooter becomes accustom to this seemingly unorthodox hold, their scores increase a fair amount.
+Currently most pistol silhouette shooters use what is called a taco hold where one hand supports the pistol grip and the other is holding the scope or over a hooded front metallic sight.
+This may seem strange to people at first, but once a shooter becomes accustomed to this seemingly unorthodox hold, their scores increase a fair amount.
 Neither arm can be braced against the body, so this shooting form is truly a freestyle form.

 Step 1: Join TSRA